What does precursor mean?

-- The type and location of the precursor disease.
+- The type and location of the disease.

-- The grade of the cells in the precursor.
+- The grade of the cells in the abnormal tissue.

 Pathologists look for these changes when examining tissue under the microscope.